ZacDair/Emo_Phys_Eval/README.md

-# :warning: UPDATE IN PROGRESS  - POST AICS 2022 :warning:
+# :warning: POST AICS 2022 -  Update In Progress :warning:
 Codebase will be updated shortly